-The BC Public Advisory Network (BC-PAN) is a public advisory group that is operated as a multi-college initiative between ten BC health regulatory colleges.
+The BC Public Advisory Network (BC-PAN) is a public advisory group that is operated as a multi-college initiative between eleven BC health regulatory colleges.
 The intent of the BC-PAN is to provide members of the public with the opportunity to convene and discuss important issues related to health care regulation in the province.
 The feedback gathered from the BC-PAN helps guide college practice standards and policies, strategic priorities, and communications directed at the public.

 The BC-PAN currently consists of 16 public advisors, who were selected to help reflect the diversity of BC’s population.
 The public advisors live in various regions across the province, and bring unique perspectives from various ethnic backgrounds, ages, and gender identities.